 The Reserve Banks support wholesale securities programs through the sale, issuance, safekeeping, and transfer of marketable Treasury securities for institutional investors.
-Reserve Bank operating expenses in 2011 in support of Treasury securities auctions were $29.2 million, compared with $30.7 million in 2010.
-In 2011, the Banks conducted 269 Treasury securities auctions, compared with 301 in 2010.
-The decrease in the number of auctions was attributable primarily to the discontinuation of special cash-management bill auctions that funded the Supplementary Financing Program (SFP).
-The SFP was introduced by Treasury in 2008 to assist the Federal Reserve System with operations related to the financial crisis.
+In 2012, Reserve Bank operating expenses in support of Treasury securities auctions were $30.6 million, compared with $29.2 million in 2011.
+The Banks conducted 264 Treasury securities auctions, compared with 269 in 2011.

-Operating expenses associated with Treasury securities safekeeping and transfer activities were $11.2 million in 2011, compared with $10.1 million in 2010.
-The cost increase reflected lower agency volume in 2011, which shifted more cost to Treasury.
+Operating expenses associated with Treasury securities safekeeping and transfer activities were $14.1 million in 2012, compared with $11.2 million in 2011.
+The cost increase is attributable to the Reserve Banks' ongoing technological effort to migrate securities services from a mainframe system to a distributed computing environment as well as lower government agency volume in 2012, which shifted more costs to Treasury.

-The Reserve Banks work closely with Treasury's Financial Management Service and other government agencies to process payments to individuals and companies.
+The Reserve Banks work closely with Treasury's Fiscal Service and other government agencies to process payments to individuals and companies.
 For example, the Banks process federal payroll payments, Social Security and veterans' benefits, income tax refunds, vendor payments, and other types of payments.

-The Internet Payment Platform (IPP) is part of Treasury's all-electronic initiative and is an electronic invoicing and payment information system that allows vendors to enter invoice data electronically, either through a web-based portal or electronic submission.
-The IPP accepts, processes, and presents data from agencies and supplier systems related to all stages of the transactions.
-During 2011, the Federal Reserve Banks' IPP expenses increased 25.8 percent, to $9.1 million.
-This increase is primarily driven by IPP's increased efforts to expand agency outreach and support in response to Treasury's initiative.
+The IPP is part of Treasury's all-electronic initiative and is an electronic invoicing and payment information system that allows vendors to enter invoice data electronically, either through a web-based portal or electronic submission.
+The IPP accepts, processes, and presents data from agencies and supplier systems related to all stages of transactions.
+During 2012, the Reserve Banks' IPP expenses increased 30.8 percent, to $11.9 million.
+This increase is primarily driven by IPP's support of expanded agency outreach and support in response to Treasury's initiative.

-The Reserve Banks also work closely with Treasury's Financial Management Service to collect funds owed the federal government, including various taxes, fees for goods and services, and delinquent debts.
-In 2011, Reserve Bank operating expenses related to collection services increased by 2.9 percent largely as a result of ongoing support for Treasury's Collections and Cash Management Modernization initiative.
+The Reserve Banks also work closely with Treasury's Fiscal Service to collect funds owed the federal government, including various taxes, fees for goods and services, and delinquent debts.
+In 2012, Reserve Bank operating expenses related to collections services increased 7.1 percent, largely as a result of ongoing support for Treasury's Collections and Cash Management Modernization initiative.

 The Reserve Banks also continued to operate Pay.gov, an application supporting Treasury's program that allows the public to use the Internet to authorize and initiate payments to federal agencies.
-During the year, the Pay.gov program was expanded to include 103 new agency programs, which almost doubled the number of online payments processed by Pay.gov.
-This expansion resulted in expenses increasing 25.0 percent, to $10.5 million.
+During the year, the Pay.gov program expanded to include 75 new agency programs, and it processed more than 94 million online payments, a 22 percent increase from 2011.
+This expansion resulted in expenses' increasing 11 percent, to $11.7 million.

 The Reserve Banks continued to support the government's centralized delinquent debt-collection program.
 Specifically, the Banks developed and maintained software that facilitates the collection of delinquent debts owed to federal agencies and states by matching federal payments against delinquent debts, including past-due child support payments owed to custodial parents.